 - Reducing greenhouse gas emissions, which contribute to climate change

-- Improving air quality and public health by reduction of toxic emissions from burning fossil fuels
+- Improving air quality and public health by reduction of toxic emissions from burning fossil fuels, as toxic pollution proves an increasing risk to the poor, disabled, elderly and young children

 - Improving energy stability and security